qqqlllyyyy/emaily-survey-app/notes/05-moving-to-the-client-side.md

 Another big issue is `CORS` request.
 When we are going to send a request to a different domain/port, that is called a `CORS` (cross origin resource sharing) request.

 ![11](./images/05/05-11.png "11")

+#### 4.2.
+How Proxy Really Works

+To understand deeply how proxy is working with Express API, we'll walk through the dev mode and the production mode.

+Here is a diagram for dev mode: